tech-qasim/my-minimal-site/src/content/posts/Get-start.md

 ogImage: 'Getting-Started.png'
 ---

-Welcome to Litos Astro theme!
+Welcome to  **[Litos Theme](https://github.com/Dnzzk2/Litos)** !
 This guide will guide you through quickly setting up and launching a project.

 ## Preparation

-Before starting, please ensure that the following software is installed in your development environment:
+Before starting, please ensure that the following software or tools is installed in your development environment:

-- Node.js (version 16 or higher)
+- :link[Node.js]{id=https://nodejs.org/en/download} - Run the environment and development project locally.
-- npm (Node Package Manager)
+- :link[pnpm]{id=https://pnpm.io/installation} - Used for managing project dependencies.
-- Git
+- :link[Git]{id=https://git-scm.com/} - Used for version control.

-## Installation
+- :link[VS Code]{id=https://code.visualstudio.com/} - Provide a good code editing experience.